 MSc in Medical Biology, University of Utrecht, 2000

 PhD thesis: The localization and identification of novel SCA genes in the Dutch autosomal dominant cerebellar ataxia population, Utrecht University, 2005, pdf

-8 June 2018: First Dutch Ataxia Symposium (poster) This one-day meeting will bring together a wide range of ataxia scientists to strengthen national collaborations.
-It will also raise the profile of ataxia research in the Netherlands and develop opportunities for young scientists to pursue a career in ataxia research.
-This symposium will be the first of what is to become a yearly meeting.
-You can register and submit an abstract if you wish to give a presentation by sending an email to firstname.lastname@example.org.
+- June 2018: First Dutch Ataxia Symposium (poster) This one-day meeting at the UMCG brought together ataxia scientists to strengthen national collaborations, raise the profile of ataxia research in the Netherlands and develop opportunities for young scientists to pursue a career in ataxia research.
+It was be the first of what is to become a yearly meeting.

 Keywords: Brain disorders, genetics, neuroscience, neurodegeneration, cell biology, and molecular biology

 Dineke graduated from Utrecht University (NL) with an MSc in Medical Biology in 2000 (with merit).
 Then she joined the research group of Prof. Richard Sinke at the Department of Genetics (Utrecht University) to work towards her PhD thesis on “The localization and identification of novel spinocerebellar ataxia genes in the Dutch autosomal dominant cerebellar ataxia population”.
 During her PhD studies, she made a significant contribution to the field of human genetics in spinocerebellar ataxia by identifying two novel SCA types (SCA19 and SCA23) and her work increased insight into the pathogenesis of SCA14 in cell model systems.
 For this last study, she was awarded a pre-doctoral fellowship from the National Institutes of Health to work in the laboratory of Prof. Kenneth Fischbeck (NIH, Bethesda, MD, USA).